malachispencer/CV/README.md

 #### Communication

 I am an active listener that takes in information from my environment and this proved valuable when producing content on YouTube, as it allowed me to be empathetic to my viewers of how they would view my content.
 It was also integral when communicating in a pressurised environment during my Makers final project, allowing me to understand the perspectives of my teammates and hence we could coordinate our knowledge sharing and task delegation more effectively.
 On the speaking side, studying philosophy has bestowed me with the ability to take complex ideas and explain them in a concise, easy to understand manner, this goes for both written and verbal communication and was important when teaching my students as a private tutor.
-Always seeking self-improvement, I am a member of Toastmaster's London Business School Speaking Club and prior to COVID-19 disruptions attended meetings weekly, taking on roles and speaking consistently.

-#### Self starter

-Comfortable working in a team, I am also adept at working on my own intitiative.
-Whether it was sourcing my own students as a private tutor or starting my own YouTube channel, the evidence of this is clear.
-Before even joining Makers - a bootcamp which strongly emphasises the importance of self-directed learning - I taught myself how to code, managing my own time and structuring my own learning, successfully.
-My enthusiasm, passion and dilligence will ensure that I won't require hand holding in any role.

 ## Education

-#### Makers Academy (October 2020 to January 2021)
+#### Makers Academy (October 2020 - January 2021)

 - Utilised pair programming to effectively collaborate with team members.
 - Had to deal with new challenges every week, learning new frameworks and languages.
 - Built scalable, modular applications using object-oriented programming.
 - Followed the TDD process to build flexible, maintainable programs.

-#### Lancaster University (2012 to 2015)
+#### Lancaster University (2012 - 2015)

 - BA Hons Philosophy
 - 2:1